Eurail Passes: Are the worth it?

-"I’ve often been asked if Eurail passes save students money while overseas.
-To put it simply, they do for the organized ones.
 Eurail passes cannot be bought in Europe, and are designed for the backpacker traveling every few days making the grand loop over several months throughout the continent.
-That is to say, they’re designed for those who are traveling through cities A-B-C-D and so on… Whereas the short term trips and student travels are often A-B-A, A-C-A, A-D-A, returning to an origin at the end of a weekend or few days.
+That is to say, they’re designed for those who are traveling through cities A-B-C-D and so on… Whereas the short city visits mosts students make are often A-B-A, A-C-A, A-D-A, returning to an origin at the end of a weekend or few days.

 Also consider your time in transit as a valuable commodity.
 If a train takes 14 hours to get to Rome from Paris, and a flight would only cost 35 euros and get you there in 1.5hrs, that's something to consider.
-Before you splurge for a pass, be sure to do some cursory flight searches."
+Before you splurge for a pass, be sure to do some searches on our favorite search engines at Google Flights, Kiwi.com and Kayak.com to understand what flights are going for these days.

 Spots are limited!